Weeb-Linux/BambooSound/README.md

 Finally, open PulseEffects, click on `Presets` on the right top, choose `Apply` button in the `bamboo` selection.

-## Verified musics and games

-According from the author's experience, BambooSound work really well with the following musics and games (with any headphone and speaker that doesn't need an external EQ):

 ## Notes

 1. Please note that BambooSound is not guaranteed to satisfying the audiophiles.